The relentless pursuit of perfection has led Lexus to consistently set new industry standards in design, engineering and construction.

 Much more than a skin-deep makeover, high-performance Lexus F models employ motorsport engineering to deliver a unique perspective on driver engagement: refinement with a razor-sharp edge.

 Take the powerplants as an example.
-Both the 417bhp 5.0-litre V8 of the IS F and 553bhp 4.8-litre V10 of the LFA were jointly developed by Yamaha, a technical partner that knows a thing or two about powerful, high-revving engines thanks to its superbike and Formula 1 programmes.
-The RC F’s 5.0-litre V8 is an extensively reworked version of the IS F powerplant and with around 460bhp will be the most powerful V8 in Lexus history.
-It also marks the first time that any Lexus engine has been able to switch between an Atkinson cycle for efficient cruising and an Otto cycle for high-rev power output.
+Both the 417bhp 5.0-litre V8 of the IS F (above) and 553bhp 4.8-litre V10 of the LFA were jointly developed by Yamaha.
+This is a technical partner that knows a thing or two about powerful, high-revving engines thanks to its superbike and Formula 1 programmes, not to mention what the company’s sound department knows about tuning for musicality.

-Unlike other high-performance derivatives, Lexus F cars make use of automatic or automated gearboxes to deliver their distinctive blend of refinement and edginess.
-Shift speeds are lightning fast and designed to offer unrivalled linearity between accelerator inputs and engine response.
+Unlike other high-performance derivatives, Lexus F cars make use of automatic or automated transmissions to deliver their distinctive blend of refinement and edginess.
+Shift speeds are always lightning fast and designed to offer unrivalled linearity between accelerator inputs and engine response.

 Integrated into the designs are numerous aerodynamic enhancements that assist engine and brake cooling and improve downforce.
 This is particularly noticeable in the L-shape vents that flow seamlessly into the side skirts.
 Meanwhile, the wheels have always been BBS forged alloy constructions of a diameter sufficient to house oversized brakes clamped by multi-piston Brembo calipers.

 Further distinctions on front-engine models include a sharper curve in the bonnet line, an addition originally necessary to clear the extra length of the V8 engine but one that has since become a signature styling cue.

 The F division is dedicated to delivering a unique interpretation of raw driving thrills while also providing a new definition of usable power.
 But while these halo vehicles might be out of the reach of many, Lexus has ensured that the same DNA filters down into F Sport models available within each model line.

-Why not visit your local Lexus Centre and give a Fuji Speedway-honed car a try?
+Why not visit your local Lexus centre and give a Fuji Speedway-honed car a try?